When You Sell Your Car

-Cold, hard cash is the easiest way to collect payment for a used car.
+Getting payment: Cold, hard cash is the easiest way to collect payment for a used car.
 The buyer might request a receipt for the cash.
 If you provide a bill of sale, this will serve as a receipt.
-When cars are sold for amounts above about $2,000, a cashier's check is recommended.
-When cars are being sold remotely, an escrow service can be used to facilitate the transaction.
+When cars are sold for amounts over $2,000, a cashier's check is recommended.
+When cars are being sold remotely, you can use an escrow service to facilitate the transaction.
 The escrow service essentially verifies that the funds are paid and transfers them from the buyer to the seller.

-It's unwise to accept promise of future payment from a buyer even if it is someone you know.
-If the car is wrecked, their motivation to pay you back is greatly reduced.
-You are well within your rights to refuse to float loan payments and in most cases, the buyer will understand and quietly back down.
+It's unwise to accept a promise of future payment from a buyer, even if it is someone you know.
+If the car is wrecked, the new owner's motivation to pay you back plummets.
+You are well within your rights to refuse to float loan payments, and in most cases the buyer will understand and quietly back down.

 - Have a smog test performed (if required in your state).

-- Fill out a release-of-liability form, including current mileage, and file it with the registry of motor vehicles.
+- Fill out a release-of-liability form, including current mileage, and file it with the DMV.

 - Provide maintenance records (if available) to the new owner.

-- Receive payment either in cash, a cashier's check, or through an escrow service.
+- Receive payment in cash, by cashier's check or, if selling remotely, through an escrow service.

-- Hand over both sets of keys to the new owner along with any warranty papers for the battery, tires, etc.
+- Hand over both sets of keys to the new owner, along with any warranty papers for the car, the battery, tires, etc.